mwpastore/sinja/README.md

 written them verbosely.
 The main caveat is that there are quite a few block closures, which don't perform as well as normal methods in Ruby.
 Feedback welcome.

+### Extensions

+Sinja extensions provide additional helpers, DSL, and configuration, packaging ORM-specific boilerplate as separate gems.
+At the moment, the only available extension is for [Sequel](/extensions/sequel), but community contributions are welcome!

 ### Comparison with JSONAPI::Resources